google/docsy/userguide/content/en/docs/Getting started/_index.md

 you might also need to include a copy of the Docsy theme in your project's repository.
 For example, you migth need to copy and maintain a complete copy of Docsy in your GitHub repo.

-By default, Hugo looks in the `themes` subdirectory.
-If you choose to clone the Docsy theme to a different folder, you must configure the [`themesDir`](https://gohugo.io/getting-started/configuration/#all-configuration-settings) setting in your `config.toml`.

 To clone Docsy into your project's `theme` folder, run the following commands from your project's root directory: